 Visit one of the many Christmas markets.

 Christmas markets have become an essential part of Christmas in Paris.
 Having become popular in the 1990s from Germany, the markets are a really great way to shop around for some festive knick-knacks and generally enjoy some holly-jolly time this holiday season.
+Paris is home to some of the best Christmas markets in Europe so you are in for a real treat!
 There is an awesome Christmas market in every single quartier in the city so don’t worry about there being any shortage of awesome places to hit up and shop.

 The Paris Christmas Market at Les Halles is one of the newer shops but it’s easily one of the biggest.
 You can go try to find your way through a maze of Christmas trees and then when you’re finished, head to one of the stands for some mulled wine and Nutella crepes; Delicious and fun!

 Another option for a good Christmas market to visit during Christmas in Paris would be The Place De Abbesses Christmas Market in Montmatre.
 It’s easily one of our favorite ares to go in Paris because of its views and aesthetics.
 So if you’re into visiting a Christmas market in one of the prettiest places in Paris, check it out!